glitchgod/feedrss/README.md

 \-If the rss feed is more than 1,000 torrents the program locks up for multiple minutes but does pull through eventually.

 \-Small delay of the parsing timer restarting and the files appearing.

-\-Using VNC and so far only VNC does weird things to keyboard input.

 \-Typos…